 - When you register you are responsible for all tuition and fees.

-- A payment option (payment plan, awarded financial aid, third party authorization, etc.) must be in place by the payment option deadline to avoid being dropped from your classes.
+- A payment option (payment plan, awarded financial aid, third party authorization, etc.) must be in place by 11:59 p.m. on the day of registration to avoid having your registration canceled overnight.

 - Gateway reserves the right to withdraw students from class(es) for nonpayment.
 However, nonpayment does not automatically result in withdrawal.